 Current earnings growth consensus for 2014 is approximately 12%, and with a three percent dividend yield, a forward price-to-earnings (P/E) of 14 isn’t unreasonable.
 (See “My Six Favorite Growing Dividend Payers.”)

 These big, brand-name corporations can really pay, but usually only after a major correction or shock that provides a good entry point into the stock market.

-Blue chips can trade sideways for considerable periods of … Read More
+Blue chips can trade sideways for considerable periods of time and then … Read More

 Well, it turns out that third-quarter earnings were pretty good for E. I. Du Pont de Nemours and Company (DD).
 The company surprised with solid volume growth and its cash balance soared.

 DuPont recently broke out of a two-year-long stock market consolidation.
 Still yielding around three percent, this position is not expensively priced, and its latest numbers were very good, considering the size and maturity of this business.